The Best 3D Printers for Miniatures

 Best Budget Printer - Under $230

 At the budget entry level there are increasingly more low-cost resin printers to be able to keep up with and that is not even taking seasonal discounts and promotions into account.
-However we have selected those printers that offer outstanding value for money below the $230 price point that are ideal for the beginner.
+However we have selected those printers that offer outstanding value for money below the $200 price point that are ideal for the beginner.
 It is true that it can be difficult to set one apart from the other on technical specifications alone.
-From our three recommendations here the Creality LD-002R is the currently the cheapest of our three recommendations followed by the Phrozen Sonic Mini.
-Both of these alternatives lack the print volume of the Elegoo Mars 2 and coupled with the lower XY resolution lead us to pick out the Mars 2.
+From our three recommendations here the Phrozen Sonic Mini is currently the cheapest of our three recommendations followed by the Creality LD-002H which following a price drop replaces the previously recommended LD-002R in this price point.
+However with discount applied an Elegoo Mars 2 at under $200 is just stunning value for money and remains our budget pick.

 Best Mid Range Printer - $250 - $500